hanford/next-offline/readme.md

 This behavior can be disabled by passing in `dontAutoRegisterSw: true` to top level config object.

+If your application doesn't live on the root of your domain, you can use `registerSwPrefix`.
+This is helpful if your application is on domain.com/my/custom/path because by default `next-offline` assumes your application is on domain.com and will try to register domain.com/service-worker.js.
+We can't support using `assetPrefix` because service workers must be served on the root domain.
+For a technical breakdown on that limitation, see the following link: [Is it possible to serve service workers from CDN/remote origin?](https://github.com/w3c/ServiceWorker/issues/940)

 By default `next-offline` will precache all the Next.js webpack emitted files and the user-defined static ones (inside `/static`) - essentially everything that is exported as well.